 9. Sofitel Brisbane Central

 Sofitel Brisbane Central may be considered the Asia Pacific region, but it is worth mentioning as it is one of the best hotels in Brisbane.
 Book an executive room at the Sofitel Brisbane Central and get access to the excellent executive lounge in this hotel.
-Not only does this Sofitel have a great location, possibly the best in Brisbane (many rooms look down on Anzac Square), it also has a very good gym and pool, and we think, the best club lounge in Brisbane.
+Not only does this Sofitel have a great location, possibly the best in Brisbane (many rooms look down on Anzac Square), it also has a very good gym and pool, and we think the best club lounge in Brisbane.

 It’s worth splashing out to stay on the executive level with access to the executive club lounge.
 The staff here are excellent and treat guests well, and the food here is outstanding and filling.
 Club Sofitel offers some of the best city views in Brisbane, being on level 30.
 The Brisbane Club is Australia’s largest executive club lounge and is spread over two floors.

 There is a great range of buffet-style dishes both in the morning and in the evening.
-The breakfast offers everything you would expect from a five-star club, from cheeses to scrambled eggs, and there is a coffee machine that makes nice coffees.
+The breakfast offers everything you would expect from a five-star club, from cheeses to scrambled eggs, and there is a coffee machine that makes nice coffee.
 The ‘pre-dinner’ canapés in the executive lounge (including unusually Escargot snails) are also extensive and enough to fill you up as there is enough for a complete meal.

 The lounge itself has a great atmosphere with lovely candles set out at night, great soft “luxury hotel music” in the background, and as much champagne as you can drink.
 Although the hotel is in Australia, everything has a tinge of French, which helps with the sophistication!
 You also get turn-down service each night with your executive room, which is a nice touch.